 Here is a compromise.
 On the last day you are going to the Parks, stay late, watch the fireworks and do other night things that are cool.

-Plan a late flight home so the kids can sleep in.
+Plan a later flight home so the kids can sleep in.

 6. Stay at a Walt Disney World Resort.